Of Love and Other Demons

-Of Love and Other Demons (Del amor y otros demonios) is a novel by Colombian writer Gabriel García Márquez published in 1994.
-Set in 18th-century Colombia, the plot follows a 12-year-old girl, bitten by a rabid dog; she is believed to be possessed by demons, and is sent to a convent to be exorcised; the priest who is meant to exorcise her falls in love with her.
-The book received positive reviews.
+Of Love and Other Demons (Del amor y otros demonios) is a novel by Colombian author Gabriel García Márquez published in Spanish in 1994 and translated and published in English in 1995.
+Set in 18th-century Colombia, the plot follows the story of Sierva María, the 12-year-old daughter of a marquis who is bitten by a rabid dog.
+She does not seem to contract the disease but is delivered to a convent by her worried father.
+At the convent she is to be observed by a priest who becomes enthralled with her and her copper-color, floor-length hair.
+The book received largely positive reviews.

 Plot

 In the prologue, García Márquez claims the novel is the fictional representation of a legend the author was told by his grandmother when he was a boy: of a 12-year-old marquise with long flowing hair who had died of rabies, and was believed to be a 'miracle-worker'.
 In this frame story, it was only after an excavation of tombs that García Márquez is witness to the grave of a similar young girl with 22-meter-hair still attached to the skull, that he was inspired to write Of Love and Other Demons.

 The narrative takes place in the 18th century, in the Colombian port city Cartagena de Indias.
-Sierva María de Todos Los Angeles is the twelve-year-old daughter of the Marquis Ygnacio and his wife Bernarda.
+Sierva María de Todos Los Angeles is the twelve-year-old daughter of the Marquis Ygnacio and his mestiza wife Bernarda.
 Her hair has never been cut, and was promised to the saints when she was born with the umbilical cord around her neck.
-She was raised by the slaves, fluent in multiple African languages, and calls herself by the African name "María Mandinga".
+Her parents mostly ignore their daughter, leaving the slaves to raise her.
+She is fluent in multiple African languages and calls herself by the African name "María Mandinga".

+Whenever she meets slaves she bonds with them fast and they treat her like one of them.
+Unlike her father, who gets dogs because he fears to get killed by them in his sleep.

-While walking in the city on her birthday, she is bit by a rabid dog.
+While walking in the city on her birthday, she is bitten by a rabid dog.
 Within a few months, an indigenous woman, Sagunta, warns the Marquis of an oncoming plague of rabies, and of the possibility that Sierva María may die from it.
-The doctor Abrenuncio tells Ygnacio that Sierva María is not in danger of being infected with rabies; nevertheless, Ygnacio subjects her to multiple torturous healing methods in an effort to save her.
+The doctor Abrenuncio, a Portuguese Jew who has escaped from the Inquisition to the Americas, tells Ygnacio that Sierva María is not in danger of being infected with rabies; nevertheless, Ygnacio subjects her to multiple torturous healing methods in an effort to save her.
 Ygnacio consults with the bishop, who convinces him that Sierva María is possessed by demons and must be exorcised.
-She is sent to the convent of Santa Clara, despite still showing no symptoms of rabies, to receive an exorcism, which many people have died from.
+She is sent to the convent of Santa Clara, despite still showing no symptoms of rabies, to receive an exorcism, from which many people have died.